 3. Think about the reasons that you’re making your move

-Whatever the result of that question is, if it’s more than just you going, make sure your partner is 100% behind you when you do this because in my experience, there is usually one person in a relationship who is the driving force for immigration, and one person who needs convincing and reassuring.
+Whatever the result of that question is, if it’s more than just you going, make sure your partner is 100% behind you when you do this because, in my experience, there is usually one person in a relationship who is the driving force for immigration, and one person who needs convincing and reassuring.
 But before you move, make sure you are BOTH committed.
+And don’t forget to consider the costs of multiple work permits if you’re moving to the UK.

 4. Have you researched the process?

 The process of how you immigrate from one country to another is rarely easy.
-It can be a little easier if you have any citizenship by right of birth, marry someone who lives there or have a work opportunity.
-However, you’re still likely to need the help of an immigration lawyer.
-Even if you have already been living in the country of your choice, you might need to look at the process of gaining ILR – indefinite leave to remain, particularly if the country you are moving to is The United Kingdom!
+It can be a little easier if you have any citizenship by right of birth, have married someone who lives there or has a work opportunity.
+There are special visas for these situations, such as a UK Spouse Visa or Work Visa.
+However, you’re still likely to need the help of an immigration lawyer as these can still be rejected for different reasons.
+If you have already been living in the country of your choice for a long while, then you might need to look at the process of gaining ILR – indefinite leave to remain.
 Having a professional at your side can make sure you’re going through the process in the right way.

 5. How well do you know the culture?